 A sector rally

 A sector rally is when stocks within a particular industry or sector rise together due to industry-wide trends.
-A sectoral rally may occur when the technology sector experiences an increase in demand due to new innovations or advancements.
+A sectoral rally may occur when the technology sector experiences increased demand due to innovations or advancements.

 An example of a sectoral stock rally is when companies within the healthcare sector experience increasing share prices as investors become more confident in the industry’s prospects.
-A combination of factors such as increased investment in medical research, promising developments in treatments for diseases, or the approval of new medications could cause this.
+A combination of factors such as increased investment in medical research, promising developments in disease treatments, or the approval of new medications could cause this.